jellyfin-archive/jellyfin-docs/general/clients/css-customization.md

 # CSS Customization

-In `Dashboard > General`, the Custom CSS field can be used to override current CSS in Jellyfin's stylesheet.
+In `Dashboard > General`, the "Custom CSS" field can be used to override current CSS in Jellyfin's stylesheet.

 [Custom CSS](https://developer.mozilla.org/en-US/docs/Web/CSS) provides customization such as changing colors, changing layouts, and item size and behavior.
 Below is a list of various tweaks that can be applied.
 The CSS tweaks work on both the web client, and the [Android application](https://play.google.com/store/apps/details?id=org.jellyfin.mobile&hl=en_US).
 The code will apply in the order that it is written, however `!important` will overrule everything.
 To learn more about `!important` and more, see [CSS Specificity](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) or [specifishity](https://specifishity.com/).
 To implement these changes, go to `Dashboard > General > Custom CSS` to start.